ken2190/freqtrade-ftx-futures-3commas/README.md

 Copy `IPairList.py` to the `./freqtrade/plugins/pairlist/` directory; overwriting the existing file.

 Edit your existing `config.json` file.
 Set your `"stake_currency"` to `USD`.
 We need to filter to only enable PERP futures pairlists and filter the other USD spot market pairs.
 To do this add `".*/USD"` to your pairs blacklist and `".*PERP/.*"` to your whitelist.
+If you wish to avoid trading non perpetual futures include `".*-([0123456789])+",` in your blacklist (thanks to stash on the freqtrade discord).
 See the example config.
 Make sure you've set your exchange to `ftx` (don't need to have keys in the config, we'll be running freqtrade as a dry run.

 ### Setting up freqtrade to send trades to 3commas